austephner/GradientToTexture/README.md

 See these files:
 - GradientToTexture.cs
 - GradientDisplayBehaviour.cs

-#### Advanced
-The implementation in `GradientToTexture` can be expanded upon or picked apart to create new return-type textures or additional algorithms for setting image pixels.
-This API is very simple!

 # Pitfalls
 - Updating the size of the texture may require you to recalculate the gradient image.